tdziurko/tdziurko.github.io/_posts/2016-03-01-5-reasons-to-join-goodreads.markdown

 Today I am going to share my experience with a website that changed the way I interact with books.
 I am a developer, member of industry that is constantly changing, evolving and coining new ideas, new approaches and of course new languages and frameworks.
-And this constant change forces us to learn new stuff and or course to read A LOT.
+And this constant change forces us to learn new stuff and of course to read **A LOT**.

 [Goodreads](https://goodreads.com) is a website for book readers helping them to track what they read and recommend what they should pick next.
 I am so satisfied user that I have decided to share my positive